 1 row in set

--- offset is positive, indicating the tenth element when counting from the left.
-In this case, offset is greater than the array length, and an empty array is returned.
+-- offset is a positive number, indicating the 10th element from the left, which is greater than the array length, returning an empty array

 SELECT array_slice([1,2,3,4,5,6,7,8,9],10);